gesiscss/face2face/docs/_build/html/_sources/devguide.rst.txt

 	* Use the green Pull Request button, that shows up in the new branch

-Version Controll for face-to-face-interaction-analysis-toolkit project
+Version Control for face-to-face-interaction-analysis-toolkit project
 ------------------------------------------------------------------------

 Please make sure that you have installed ``pre-commit`` and ``pytest`` on your computer